abigail-ryan/the-skin-guru/README.md

 **Adding a review**

-Users who have purchased a product can leave a review, but only if they have purchased that specific product.
+Registerd Users who have purchased a product can leave a review, but only if they have purchased that specific product.
 This ensures only genuine and verified reviews can be left under products on the site.

 ![Screenshot of adding a review if user has not purchased](documentation/add-review-no-purchase-desktop.png)